slatedocs/slate/source/includes/ios/_ios.md

 `sdkManager?accelerometer.isUpdating()`

-Check if module is updating.
+Check if CoreMotion Accelerometer is updating.
 Returns a boolean value.

 ### Check Module Recording Status

 `sdkManager?accelerometer.isRecording()`

-Check if module is recording.
+Check if Check if CoreMotion Accelerometer is recording.
 Returns a boolean value.

 ### Check Emotion AI Update Status

 `sdkManager?accelerometer.isSendingToAPI()`

-Check if module is sending to the Emotion AI Service
+Check if Check if CoreMotion Accelerometer is sending to the Emotion AI Service

 ### Assign Listener

 `sdkManager?accelerometer.assignListener(listener)`

-Assign a listener to the accelerometer module to receive accelerometer event updates.
+Assign a listener to the accelerometer module to receive CoreMotion event updates.

 ### Parameters